FreedomBen/sanitize_filenames/README.md

 # sanitize_filenames

-Rust implementation of a filename sanitizer that builds to a statically linked binary.
+Rust implementation of a filename sanitizer that builds to a statically linked binary and provides a CLI for renaming files and directories.

 ## Prerequisites